OctoPerf/octoperf-maven-plugin/README.md

 Executes the scenario with name specified by `scenarioName` parameter (or the single scenario within the project if left empty).

+**IMPORTANT**: Scenario name **must be unique**.
+If the project contains multiple scenarios with the same name, the execution will throw an error.

 ### Additional Parameters

 | Name | Type | Since | Description | Required | Default Value |